wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/store-new-relic-cloud-services-dotnet-application-performance-management.md

 **Note:** If this is your first time deploying this app to Azure, you will be prompted to enter your Azure credentials.
-For more information, see <a href="/develop/net/tutorials/get-started/">Deploying an ASP.NET Web Application to an Azure Website</a>.
+For more information, see <a href="/develop/net/tutorials/get-started/">Deploying an ASP.NET Web Site to an Azure Website</a>.

 ![publish settings](./media/store-new-relic-cloud-services-dotnet-application-performce-management/NewRelicAzureNuget10.png)